-Sediment sample analysis measures the movement, deposition, and accumulation of long-lived radionuclides in streambeds and in the Savannah Riverbed.
+Sediment sample analysis measures the movement, deposition, and accumulation of long-lived radionuclides in streambeds and in the bed of the Savannah River.
 Year-to-year differences may be evident because sediment continuously moves and deposits at different locations in the stream and riverbeds (or because of slight variations in sampling locations).
 The Site can use data obtained to observe long-term environmental trends.

-In 2020, SRS collected annual sediment samples at 11 Savannah River locations, 8 basin or pond locations, and 20 onsite streams or swamp discharge locations (Environmental Maps, Radiological Sediment Sampling Locations).
+In 2021, SRS collected annual sediment samples at 10 Savannah River locations, 8 basin or pond locations, and 23 onsite streams or swamp discharge locations (Environmental Maps, Radiological Sediment Sampling Locations).
 The locations vary from year-to-year, depending on the rotation schedule agreed upon with SCDHEC, which duplicates sampling at several locations as a quality control check of the SRS program.
 SRS also collects duplicate samples to assess quality control, as Section 8.5, Environmental Monitoring Program QC Activities, documents.